-The police officer, Kimberly Potter, asserted that the meant to pull out and fire her taser but mistakenly pulled out her service gun and fired bullets.
+The police officer, Kimberly Potter, asserted that she meant to pull out and fire her taser but mistakenly pulled out her service gun and fired bullets.

 Video of the incident backed her up.
 After Wright, wanted on a warrant, broke loose while being handcuffed and got back in his car, she yelled a warning of “I’ll tase you” and “taser, taser, taser” and then reacted when she realized she fired her gun:

 Nonetheless, the officer was charged with Second Degree Manslaughter.
-As Andrew Branca explained with respect to the Chauving trial:
+As Andrew Branca explained with respect to the Chauvin trial:

 … second-degree manslaughter requires that the defendant creates an unreasonable risk, and “consciously takes chances of causing death or great bodily harm.”
 If the state has not proven that the defendant intentionally engaged in conduct that had a reasonably foreseeable risk of causing death or great bodily harm, then the state has not proven the crime of second-degree manslaughter.